factscub/tic-tac-toe-siva/documentation.md

 <br />

-1.This structure you in developing a component-based software architecture that simplifies maintenance and code reuse.
+1.This structure assists in developing a component-based software architecture that simplifies maintenance and code reuse.

 2.It enables you to maintain a global state variable by utilizing state management such as `usecontext hook`.